Total Shoulder Replacement

 Part 3 – Inpatient Recovery and Rehabilitation

-You will complete additional physical therapy in your room with the guidance of therapists, nursing staff, your coach and other members of your health care team.
+You may complete additional physical therapy in your room with the guidance of therapists, nursing staff, your coach and other members of your health care team.
 The goal is to help your body recover from surgery and be strong enough to handle the long-term recovery process.

 Part 4 – Going Home, Outpatient Rehabilitation